tiby312/broccoli-project/report/src/ch1-broccoli-vs-other.md

-The above chart shows a 3d view of the characteristics of `naive`, `sweep and prune`, and `broccoli`.
+The above charts shows the characteristics of `naive`, `sweep and prune`, and `broccoli` as things get more clumped up.

 There are a couple of observations to make here.
 First, you might have noticed that the naive algorithm is not completely static with respect to the spiral grow.
 This is because the naive implementation I used is not 100% naive.
 While it does check every possible pair, it first checks if a pair of aabb's collides in one dimension.
 If it does not collide in that dimension, it does not even check the next dimension.
 So because of this "short circuiting", there is a slight increase in comparisons when the aabbs are clumped up.
 If there were no short-circuiting, it would be flat all across.
 It is clear from the graph that this short-circuiting optimization does not gain you all that much.